alexocode/talks/social/compassionate-coding/compassionate-coding.md

 Ask youself: Which of the comments above would have had more of an impact on you?

 ^
 Not convinced?
-In 20XX Google tried to find ...
+In 2012 Google tried to find ...

 ---
 ## The secret to the
 # "Perfect Team"
+#### Project Aristotle

 ^
 Question: What made a team successful?

 ^
-After X years of research they arrived at a common denominator
+2 years of research
+- 200+ interviews with Googlers
+- from 180+ active Google teams
+- looked at 250 different attributes

 ---
 # Emotional Safety[^2]